 Not only do you bring diversity to the workplace, you thrive in a diverse environment.
 Your ability to adapt to and excel in new environments will be valuable to many employers.
 If you can adapt to a new country and its culture, you can adapt to a Canadian or U.S. company and its work culture and provide a unique and interesting perspective.
 Employers value a variety of experiences, skills, and perspectives because that variety helps to foster innovation.
-Diversity can also help employers attract employees that are interested in joining a culturally diverse team.
+This will also attract other employees who would like to join a culturally diverse team.

 As an international student, you and your family have worked hard just to be here.
 You know that you need to make the most of every opportunity.
 You are motivated to focus and excel at your job.
 Because attaining a job in your field may be the final goal of a long journey, you will exceed expectations.
-Employers are often looking for ways to motivate their employees, so when you demonstrate a motivated attitude, you are aligning yourself with their vision and meeting expected goals.
+Employers are often looking for ways to motivate their employees, so when you are proactive, you are aligning yourself with their vision.

 You left family and friends to pursue a better future, so it is clear that you are committed to succeeding.
 No one leaves the comfort of their own home and community without being committed to a goal.
 Your passion and hunger for a bright future should make you an attractive candidate, since employers expect commitment and excellence.
 “Commitment” is usually demonstrated in enthusiastic problem solving and a high quality of work.
 As an international student or graduate, you are also more likely to stay at your job for the long term.

 You are independent and resilient.
 One can imagine the roadblocks you had to overcome to reach a new country.
 But those roadblocks also helped to develop in you the problem-solving skills of a mature person.
-Most employers appreciate maturity, which is typically expressed by punctuality, attention to detail, and sustained focus on the job.
+Most employers appreciate maturity, such as punctuality, attention to detail, and sustained focus on the job.